awtGerry/home-cfg/README.md

 # home config
 Home manager configuration for my nixos system

-For laptops i use dwm with X
+- laptops i use X with dwm
-For my main computer i use wayland with hyprland
+- main computer i use wayland with hyprland